Nexae/HappyKit/README.md

 <h2>WINDOWS: </h2>
 Ok.
-So its super easy to use Happy Kit.
+So it's <b>REALLY</b> easy to use Happy Kit.
 First...

 - Download the .zip <a href="https://github.com/Nexae/HappyKit/archive/master.zip">here</a>
 - <b>IMPORTANT:</b>Move it to your DESKTOP
 - Extract it and rename the folder to "happykit"
+- You can delete the zip now, if you want.
+Just be sure to keep the folder.
-- Open command prompt
+- Open the happykit folder and the windows folder
-- Type "cd Desktop" and "cd happykit" and lastly "cd windows"
-- Finally, type <code>python windows.py</code>!
+- Double-click "Windows.exe"
+- Enjoy Happy Kit!

-- Note: If you are looking for a test case for Windows, look in the zip for the file <code>TEST_CASE_WINDOWS.txt</code>
+If you are an awesome person looking for a test case, look in the windows folder in happykit.
+It will be pretty obvious when you've found it.